UPCOMING EVENTS

 View Event →

-The Free Association Reading series, founded by Pat Hart and Mark Nieson, showcases local writers sharing newly written work and works-in-progress.
-This month’s reading spotlights writers Laura Jackson, Dani LaMorte, Lauren Shapiro, and James Tasillo.
-The reading will be followed by a public reception for all performers and attendees to mingle and build community.
+The Free Association Reading Series, founded by Pat Hart and Marc Nieson, showcases local writers sharing newly written work and works-in-progress.
+This month’s reading spotlights writers Faith Barrett, Jessica Lanay, Frank Lehner, and Joy Priest.

 “Free Association readings began in 2016 for established and emerging writers of fiction, poetry, and nonfiction,” explains Pat.
 “As the name implies, Free Association is not affiliated with a university or writing program but is for all, for established and emerging writers of fiction, poetry, and nonfiction.”